Librarika/manual/docs/users.md

 	![Users add user form](img/users-add-user-form.png)

+* Now enter the email address and select the roles for the new user.
+Available roles are:
+	* **Administrator** -- Full access to all library settings and management features.
+	* **Assistant** -- Access to day-to-day library operations such as circulations and cataloging.
+	* **Staff** -- Limited access for basic operational tasks.
+* The **Employee** checkbox is a tracking label for your own reference -- it helps you identify which users are employees of your organization.
+It does not affect any permissions or functionality.
-* Now enter the email address and select the roles either administrator, assistant or staff for creating a new user.
-After selecting email address a **Name** input field will appear like below.
+* After selecting email address a **Name** input field will appear like below.

 	![Users add user form name field](img/users-add-user-form-name-field.png)